-Acc to Sec 2 (71) of Companies At, 2013 a Public Company means a company which is not a private company.
-A public Company is one which:
+According to Section 2(71) of Companies At, 2013 a public company means a company which is not a private company.
+A public company is one which:

-- 1. has no restriction on the transfer of its shares. - 2. has no max limits of its members - 3. has no restriction on inviting the public to subscribe to its shares and debentures - 4. has no restriction on inviting public to subscribe to its Public deposits. - 5. has a min. paid up capital of 5 lakh rupees.
+- 1. has no restriction on the transfer of its shares. - has no maximum limits of its members - 3. has no restriction on inviting the public to subscribe to its shares and debentures - 4. has no restriction on inviting public to subscribe to its Public deposits. - 5. has a minimum paid up capital of 5 lakh rupees.